google/transit/gtfs/spec/en/reference.md

 Primary key (`level_id`)

 Describes levels in a station.
-Useful in conjunction with `pathways.txt`, and is required for navigating pathways with elevators (`pathway_mode=5`).
+Useful in conjunction with `pathways.txt`.

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |